 We’ve made careers communicating with – or on behalf of – people and organizations on their worst days, which means we’ve had to master the art (and science) of communication during crisis, or when people are angry, frightened and distrustful.
 It’s what separates us from the spin doctors, imitators, part timers and politicos.
 We learned it requires more than a particular set of PR skills – it requires no small measure of integrity, empathy, experience and a never-ending penchant for practical knowledge.

-Perhaps more importantly, our vision is to be a catalyst for spreading meaningful, principle-based expertise to organizations, agencies, companies and people who want to communicate deliberately with integrity, empathy and sincerity.
+Anyway, we like the idea of using this platform as a catalyst for spreading meaningful, principle-based expertise to organizations, agencies, companies and people who want to communicate deliberately with integrity, empathy and sincerity.

 Exactly who do we think we are with our thinly veiled mission statements and lofty talk of vision and catalyst-ism?
 (No, not a word – yet.)